BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Fri Jan 06 2023
+La date actuelle est : Sat Jan 07 2023

 ## Quote

-"Do what you can.
-Want what you have.
-Be who you are."
+"Good people are good because they've come to wisdom through failure.
+We get very little wisdom from success, you know."

-🤖 This README2.md is updated with cruelty, by Quavo ❤️
+🤖 This README2.md is updated with horror, by Quavo ❤️

-Last update: Fri Jan 06 2023
+Last update: Sat Jan 07 2023